Koctonpab3/Alexis_UI/README.md

 To start development:

-1. You shuold install Node on your computer
+1. You should install Node on your computer
 2. In root directory run "npm intall" or you can use Yarn to install all dependencies( node packages )

 ```